Philosophy 103 - World Religions - Fall 2018

-An orientation course, examining the nature and function of religion in human experience and culture, and an introduction to the history, content, and present status of selected world religions, such as Traditional African religions, Traditional Native American religions, Hinduism, Jainism, Taoism, Confucianism, Buddhism Judaism, Christianity, Islam, and New Age religions.
+An orientation course, examining the nature and function of religion in human experience and culture, and an introduction to the history, content, and present status of selected world religions, such as Traditional African religions, Traditional Native American religions, Viking, Roman, Hinduism, Taoism, Confucianism, Buddhism Judaism, Christianity, Islam, and New Age religions.

 Purpose of this class:

 To think, reason, analyze, decide, discern and evaluate.
 These are the goals a liberal arts education.